I can’t find my tickets, what should I do?

-When you arrive at the festival you will be issued with a wristband that has a unique chip.
-You may have topped up online before you arrive, or we have plenty of top up stations on site.
+When you arrive at the festival you will be issued with a wristband that has a unique RFID chip linked to your ticket.
+You can top up credit online before you arrive (debit or credit card), or we have plenty of top up stations on site (cash, debit or credit card).
 You then use your wristband to pay for everything while you’re with us.

 What if I have money left on my wristband after the festival?

 Cash refunds are available from top up stations on site.
 You will also be able to request a bank transfer refund online before 30th August 2019.
 Check back at www.standon-calling.com after the festival for further instruction.
 You can request a refund online however you topped up: online or at top up stations.

 When we launch our cashless system for 2019, please make sure to read the full information provided and the dedicated terms and conditions of use we’ll have on our website.

 Can I get cash out at the festival?

 Yes.
 ATMs will be available on site.

 Can I buy essential items at the festival?

 Yes.
 We will have a general store where you can buy essentials such as a toothbrush, milk, water, toilet roll etc.

 Yes.
 If you find any lost property or have lost something yourself, please hand in or check with the Info tent on site.
 If you’ve already left the festival, contact firstname.lastname@example.org.
 Items will be kept for one month after the festival.
 Anything not claimed in this time will be given to charity or disposed of.